Pixadus/Fibril_Characteristic_Analysis/Curve-Tracing/README.md

 ```
 > **Note**: your Python version *must* be 3.5<.
 You can find this out with the console command `python --version`.

+For Mac users, run the command `brew install python-tk` to install Python with tkinter support.

 ## Running

 You may use either an IDL .sav file, or a .fits file for this script.
 The program is run with the following arguments: